Villa Carafa of Belvedere: Architecture and current state of conservation

 Further, at the beginning of the 20th century, Villa Belvedere, by now a condominium, lost its status as one of the few buildings on the Vomero hill.

 Construction of new buildings deprived the villa of its status as a 'paradise of delights' surrounded by greenery, and, over the years, buildings of all sizes and kinds rose, ousting its greenery, as the zone got progressively lotted out.
 New entrances to the villa were opened along the via Aniello Falcone, leveraging the few interstices spared by the urbanization.

-As mentioned, even today, albeit deeply mutated, the villa still interacts with the scenic view of the gulf, and represents a strong and living memento of Vomero's past.
+As mentioned, even today, the villa interacts with the scenic view of the gulf, and represents a living memento of Vomero's past.